khaimt/qa_expert/train/README.md

 ## Training Data
 You can download the training data from Huggingface Hub: [khaimaitien/qa-expert-multi-hop-qa-V1.0](https://huggingface.co/datasets/khaimaitien/qa-expert-multi-hop-qa-V1.0).

 In total, our training dataset contains 27720 data points (train & validation) including single questions and multi-hop questions.
+These data points are adopted and processed from available public sources or automatically generated using OpenAI Model.

 ### Single questions:
+We use single questions from the following sources:
   + [Squad](https://huggingface.co/datasets/squad_v2): We randomly select 4000 answerable questions + 2400 unanswerable questions.
-As the answers to these questions are spans, short, so we use OpenAI model to generate a complete answer given the question and context.
+As the answers to these questions are spans, which are short, so we use OpenAI model to generate a complete answer given the question and context.
 The prompt we use is: [extra_files/answer_gen.txt](../extra_files/answer_gen.txt)
   + [BoolQ](https://huggingface.co/datasets/boolq): We randomly select 1600 random questions.
 As the answers of these questions are yes/no, so we also use OpenAI model to generate complete answers.
-This type of question is more difficult and needs reasoning (like Chain-of-Thought), so we ask ChatGPT to first generate the reasoning and then the final answer.
+This type of question is more difficult and needs reasoning (like Chain-of-Thought), so we ask the model to first generate the reasoning and then the final answer.
 The prompt we used is: [extra_files/boolq_answer_gen.txt](../extra_files/boolq_answer_gen.txt)
   + [Drop](https://huggingface.co/datasets/drop): We randomly select 1600 random questions.
-The answers of these questions are also short and without explanation, so we also use OpenAI model to generate the reasoning and the final answer.
+The answers of these questions are also short and without explanation, so we also use OpenAI model to generate the reasoning, arithmetic sequence (if needed) and the final answer.
 The prompt we used is: [extra_files/drop_answer_gen.txt](../extra_files/drop_answer_gen.txt)

 Here, the OpenAI models we used were: <i>gpt-3.5-turbo</i> for Squad and <i>gpt-3.5-turbo-instruct</i> for BoolQ and Drop.
 The temperature is always 0.